Personal loan alternatives for bad-credit borrowers

 Key takeaways

-• It's important to also work on improving your credit score to have better borrowing options in the future.
+- It's important to improve your credit score to have better borrowing options in the future.

 There are several ways to get cash if you have bad credit and don’t want to take out a loan.
-There are lower-cost alternatives for nearly every scenario that are typically easier to qualify for than a traditional personal loan.
+Lower-cost alternatives exist for nearly every scenario, and many are easier to qualify for than a traditional personal loan.

 For example, you may be better off using a credit card, asking a friend or family member for help or tapping your 401(k) for funds.
-If you’re stuck with a high bill for medical care or utilities, you may be able to work out a payment plan instead of borrowing extra money.
+These alternatives may require a bit more legwork to access and slightly slower funding times, but the interest savings could be well worth it.

 8 personal loan alternatives for bad-credit borrowers